cpjobling/eg-150-textbook/laplace_transform/4/inverse_laplace.md

 The factored polynomial which represents $F(s)$ can then be converted into the equivalent $f(t)$ by use of the *linearity property* ({ref}`lprops:linearity`) and tables of Laplace transforms (e.g. {ref}`ap:xform_table`).

 <hr/>
-* A pair of complex conjugate factors can be represented as a single quadratic factor
+$\dagger$ A pair of complex conjugate factors

 $$(s - \sigma - j\omega)(s - \sigma + j\omega)$$

-which, when $\sigma < 0$, will be
+can be represented as a single quadratic factor which, when $\sigma < 0$, will be

 $$s^2 + 2\sigma s +(\sigma^2 + \omega^2)$$